creacominc/ccSchwabManager/README.md

 If the secrets object is not found in the keychain or it does not have the appId or appSecret or redirectUrl, a dialog should prompt the user for the appId, appSecret, and redirectUrl.
 Once those are entered, the secrets object should be stored in the keychain and the user should be presented with a button which will launch authentication through a link object which goes to the Schwab api login web page.
 The authorization URL can be retrieved from  getAuthorizationUrl.

 There should be a text field in which the user can paste the results of the authentication.
-When they do, the app should extract the ‘code’ from the pasted URL and save it in the secrets object as seen in handleAuthorization.
+When they do, the app should extract the 'code' from the pasted URL and save it in the secrets object as seen in handleAuthorization.

 With the code saved in the secrets object and to the keychain, the app should fetch the account numbers as seen in fetchAccountNumbers then the account listings should be fetched as seen in fetchAccounts.